chriskirknielsen/2020/src/en/pages/home.md

 navtitle: Home
 ---

 My name is **Christopher Kirk-Nielsen**, but you can call me **Chris**.
 I'm a designer-turned-developer who loves building for the web, working at MOJO PSG.
-I have an [about page](/about/) full of random things about me, if you're interested.
-I also have some [typefaces](/fonts) and [shirt/poster designs](/designs) that help me scratch that designer itch once in a while.
+I am very fond of '80s aesthetics, so please enjoy the neon glow!
+Click the links below to discover…

+{% iconLinks %}
+[
+    { "icon": "question", "link": "/about", "label": "Too many facts about me" }, { "icon": "shirt", "link": "/designs", "label": "Shirts & posters I designed" }, { "icon": "type", "link": "/fonts", "label": "Some typefaces I made" }
+]
+{% endiconLinks %}

-I enjoy writing sometimes; you can find my ramblings over on [the blog](/blog/), but your might want to subscribe to the [RSS feed](/rss.xml) since there is no schedule in place.**The latest things I wrote are here:**
+I enjoy writing sometimes; you can find my ramblings over on [the blog](/blog/), but your might want to subscribe to the [RSS feed](/rss.xml) since there is no schedule in place. **The latest things I wrote are here:**